gabo-di/AquaCrop.jl/paper/paper.md

 All agriculture is dependent on the growth of plants.
 Crop plants provide food for humans, fodder for domestic animals, and fibre and other resources for our manufacturing economy.
-Therefore, understanding how plants grow under different conditions is important not just for farmers themselves, but also for the rest of society.
-Crop models based on physical and physiological processes use information about environmental parameters (e.g. temperature, rainfall, soil quality) and knowledge of plant biology to simulate how crop plants grow over time and estimate the resulting yield.
+Therefore, understanding how plants grow under different conditions is important not just for farmers, but also for the rest of society.
+This is particularly true in light of the major challenges associated with malnutrition and agriculture-related environmental degradation, both of which require wide-ranging changes to our food systems [@Foley2011].
+In this context, crop models that are based on physical and physiological processes can be used to inform decision-making.
+These models use information about environmental parameters (e.g. temperature, rainfall, soil quality) and knowledge of plant biology to simulate how crop plants grow over time and estimate the resulting yield.

 As one such model, AquaCrop was developed with a special emphasis on the role of water for crop growth, and intended to be both simple and robust [@Steduto2009].